 The first principle is that we all have a duty to maintain ourselves as far as we can.
 Courts accept that someone who is caring for young children or who has not worked for many years may have a very limited earning capacity, if any.
-There have been recent Government announcements which suggest that mothers will be expected to find work when their children start school; it remains to be seen if the Court's approach will be influenced by this change in the political climate.

 While both parties are still alive, a spouse or former spouse has a claim for maintenance (also called periodical payments) until the Court makes an order dismissing their claim or until they remarry.
 In every case the Court must consider whether it would be appropriate to dismiss their claim for maintenance and will do so when it is satisfied that the wife can adjust to the dismissal of her maintenance claim ‘without undue hardship’.

 There is a broad range of possible outcomes: a fit young childless wife with her own career can usually expect no maintenance (or perhaps she will get maintenance for just a short period while she ‘finds her feet’) but a wife of twenty-five years with poor earning prospects may receive maintenance for life.
-If pensions are to be shared as part of an overall settlement then a maintenance claim will commonly be dismissed when pension income is due to cut in.
+If pensions are to be shared as part of an overall settlement then a maintenance claim will commonly be dismissed when her pension income is due to cut in.